-3.2.21 Acquisition and Integration Risk
+3.2.22 Acquisition and Integration Risk

 The Company has made, and may continue to pursue acquisition opportunities to advance its strategic plan.
-The successful integration of an acquired business typically requires the management of the pre-transaction business strategy, including the retention and addition of customers, realization of identified synergies, retention of key staff and the development of a common corporate culture.
+The successful integration of an acquired business typically requires the management of the pre-transaction business strategy, including the retention and addition of customers, realization of identified cost, revenue and strategic synergies, retention of key staff and the development of a common corporate culture.
+Failure to adequately address differences in technology, culture, customers, projects, or other issues could negatively affect financial performance.
 There is no assurance that the Company will be able to successfully integrate an acquired business in order to maximize or realize the benefits associated with an acquisition.